rjw245/ind-study-final-paper/README.md

 # ind-study-final-paper
-Final paper for my independent study in hardware accelerators
+All writing for my independent study in hardware accelerators, including my final paper.